publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch31/schII/m__us_usc_t12_s3051.md

             (B) the Bank shall set aside amounts sufficient to satisfy its obligations to the Secretary of the Treasury for payments of principal and interest on class A notes and other debt before making any contributions to such nonprofit corporation.

-        (2) During any period in which the nonprofit corporation described in subsection (b) of this section is qualified as an organization described in [section 501(c)(3) of title 26][/us/usc/t26/s501/c/3], contributions made by the Bank pursuant to paragraph (1) shall be treated as charitable contributions within the meaning of [section 170(c)(2) of title 26][/us/usc/t26/s170/c/2], and may be deducted notwithstanding the provisions of [section 170(b)(2) of title 26][/us/usc/t26/s170/b/2].
+        (2) During any period in which the nonprofit corporation described in subsection (b) is qualified as an organization described in [section 501(c)(3) of title 26][/us/usc/t26/s501/c/3], contributions made by the Bank pursuant to paragraph (1) shall be treated as charitable contributions within the meaning of [section 170(c)(2) of title 26][/us/usc/t26/s170/c/2], and may be deducted notwithstanding the provisions of [section 170(b)(2) of title 26][/us/usc/t26/s170/b/2].

-        (3) During any period in which the nonprofit corporation described in subsection (b) of this section is qualified as an organization described in [section 501(c)(3) of title 26][/us/usc/t26/s501/c/3], contributions to such nonprofit corporation by any person shall qualify as charitable contributions, as defined in [section 170(c) of title 26][/us/usc/t26/s170/c], for purposes of the charitable contribution deduction provided for in [section 170(a) of title 26][/us/usc/t26/s170/a], and shall also qualify for the deductions for estate and gift tax purposes provided for in sections 2055 and 2522 of title 26.
+        (3) During any period in which the nonprofit corporation described in subsection (b) is qualified as an organization described in [section 501(c)(3) of title 26][/us/usc/t26/s501/c/3], contributions to such nonprofit corporation by any person shall qualify as charitable contributions, as defined in [section 170(c) of title 26][/us/usc/t26/s170/c], for purposes of the charitable contribution deduction provided for in [section 170(a) of title 26][/us/usc/t26/s170/a], and shall also qualify for the deductions for estate and gift tax purposes provided for in sections 2055 and 2522 of title 26.

     (e) __Conflict of interest rules__